-The Ganges-Brahmaputra-Meghna (GBM) river basin is a transboundary river basin with a total area of just over 1.7 million km2, distributed between India (64 percent), China (18 percent), Nepal (9 percent), Bangladesh (7 percent) and Bhutan (3 percent) (Table 1 and Map).
+The Ganges-Brahmaputra-Meghna (GBM) river basin is a transboundary river basin with a total area of just over 1.7 million km2, distributed between India (64 percent), China (18 percent), Nepal (9 percent), Bangladesh (7 percent) and Bhutan (3 percent) (Table 1).
 Nepal is located entirely in the Ganges river basin and Bhutan is located entirely in the Brahmaputra river basin.
 The GBM river system is considered to be one transboundary river basin, even though the three rivers of this system have distinct characteristics and flow through very different regions for most of their lengths.
 They join only just a few hundred kilometres upstream of the mouth in the Bay of Bengal.
 Not only is each of these three individual rivers big, each of them also has tributaries that are important by themselves in social, economic and political terms, as well as for water availability and use.
 Many of these tributaries are also of a transboundary nature (Biswas, after 2006).
 The GBM river system is the third largest freshwater outlet to the world’s oceans, being exceeded only by the Amazon and the Congo river systems (Chowdhury and Ward, 2004).

 The headwaters of both the Ganges river and the Brahmaputra river originate in the Himalayan mountain range in China.
 The Ganges river flows southwest into India and then turns southeast, being joined by many tributaries.
 After flowing into Bangladesh, the Ganges, Brahmaputra and Meghna rivers join and flow into the Bay of Bengal as the Meghna River.
 The Brahmaputra river (known as Yalung Zangbo in China) flows east through the southern area of China, then flows south into eastern India, turns southwest, then enters Bangladesh (where it is also called Jamuna) before merging with the Ganges and Meghna rivers.
 The tributaries of the Meghna river originate in the mountains of eastern India (the main one called Barak), flow southwest and join.
 The Meghna river flows southwest and joins the Ganges and Brahmaputra rivers before flowing into the Bay of Bengal (McEwen, 2008).